eigenhombre/sortest/README.md

 ## Requirements

 Tested only on Python 2.6 so far.
-Depends on the Nose package.
+Depends on the Nose package for package importing.

 ## To Do

 Many, many things, including:

+1. Right now it only runs functions called `test_...` in your source tree.
+Need to support `unittest.TestCase` classes & methods. from being run(!)
 1. Allow command line options for verbosity, files/directories to exclude, and source code path.
-1. Right now it only runs functions called `test_...` in your source tree.
-Need to support `unittest.TestCase` classes & methods.
 1. Options are limited compared to Nose.
 1. Code could stand some more comments and refactoring.
+1. Removing a test from the target codebase doesn't seem to stop it

 ## Caveat